 Master of Arts in Public History

-Wayne State's Master of Arts in Public History (M.A.P.H.) trains its students to interpret the past for public audiences in diverse settings and professions.
+Wayne State's Master of Arts in Public History (M.A.P.H.) prepares students to interpret the past for public audiences in diverse settings and professions.
 Public historians work in museums, historical societies, libraries and archives, public policy institutes, parks and recreation departments, tourism, historic preservation and cultural resource management, nonprofit and for-profit organizations, at all levels of government and as historical consultants.

 Students choose one of two paths to the degree: